Bodacious (bull): 1994: Top Bull at the NFR

-1995 season
+1995: PBR World Champion Bull

 Bodacious bucked on the PRCA and PBR circuits in this season.
 In February 1995, according to the cowboys, Bodacious "learned a new trick, a sort of stutter hop on his front legs, followed by a faster, more powerful lift with his head".
 In Lufkin, Texas, at a PRCA event, Bubba Dunn took Bodacious on for a second time, and he scored 93 points.
 During this ride, Bodacious "creased the brim of Bubba's hat and bruised his cheek".
 Dunn felt lucky those were his only injuries that day.
 "Bo was psychotic.
-He didn't like people." says Lambert.
+He didn't like people", said Cody Lambert.
 "If you were on his back, he wanted to hurt you."
 Dunn only attempted Bodacious two times, and he rode him both of those times.
 In fact, he said, "In 1995, (heck), I had to ride Bodacious to get invited to the PBR."

 In February 1995, at the PBR's Bullnanza event in Guthrie, Oklahoma, Clint Branger rode Bodacious.
 The bull had bucked off Branger in 1994, but at the Bullnanza event held at the Lazy E Arena, Branger evened the score, riding the bull for 92 points.
 Bodacious was given a bull score of 46 points for the outing.

-In 1995, at the San Antonio Stock Show and Rodeo in San Antonio, Texas, West of Henryetta, Oklahoma, took on Bodacious for a fourth time at a PRCA event.
+In 1995, at the San Antonio Stock Show and Rodeo in San Antonio, Texas, Terry Don West took on Bodacious for a fourth time at a PRCA event.
 Despite his injuries in the past, he made his second qualified ride on the bull, scoring 87 points and earning $10,365.
 This time he wore a protective vest.
 His qualified ride on Bodacious won him the round.
 The score between them now was 2-2.
 The qualified ride on Bodacious marked the first time the bull had been ridden in two years.

-In May 1995, at the PBR's Jerome Davis Challenge event in Charlotte, North Carolina, multiple hall of fame cowboy Ty Murray drew Bodacious in the short go-round and bucked off the bull in 1.70 seconds.
+In May 1995, at the PBR's Jerome Davis Challenge event in Charlotte, North Carolina, multiple hall of fame cowboy Ty Murray drew Bodacious in the championship round and bucked off the bull in 1.70 seconds.
 Bodacious was given a bull score of 44 points, a relatively low score.
-In round 1 of the same event earlier, a cowboy recorded only by his last name of Willard drew Bodacious.
+In the first round of the same event earlier, a cowboy recorded only by his last name of Willard drew Bodacious.
 He bucked off the bull in 1.60 seconds.
 The judges decided this short buckoff qualified for an outstanding bull score of 48 points.